timeplus-io/docs/docs/js-udf.md

 To register this function, choose JavaScript as UDF type, make sure turn on 'is aggregation'.
 Set the function name say `second_max` (you don't need to repeat the function name in JS code).
 Add one argument in `float` type and set return type to `float` too.

-Please note, unlike JS sclar function, you need to put all functions under an object `{}`.
-You can define internal priviate functions, as long as the name won't conflict with native functions in JavaScript, or in the UDF lifecycle.
+Please note, unlike JS scalar function, you need to put all functions under an object `{}`.
+You can define internal private functions, as long as the name won't conflict with native functions in JavaScript, or in the UDF lifecycle.

+## Notes

+* Currently updating JS UDF is not implemented yet.
+You have to delete the UDF then create with new settings.
+* We will provide better testing tools in the future.
+* The custom JavaScript code is running in a sandbox with V8 engine.
+It won't impact other workspaces.